+ABSTRACT.
 In this article we investigate methods to solve a fundamental task in gas transportation, namely the validation of nomination problem: Given a gas transmission network consisting of passive pipelines and active, controllable elements and given an amount of gas at every entry and exit point of the network, find operational settings for all active elements such that there exists a network state meeting all physical, technical, and legal constraints.

-We describe a two-stage approach to solve the resulting complex and numerically difficult mixed-integer non-convex nonlinear feasibility problem.
-The first phase consists of four distinct algorithms facilitating mixed-integer linear, mixed-integer nonlinear, reduced nonlinear, and complementarity constrained methods to compute possible settings for the discrete decisions.
+We describe a two-stage approach to solve the resulting complex and numerically difficult non-convex mixed-integer nonlinear feasibility problem.
+The first phase consists of four distinct algorithms applying mixed-integer linear, mixed-integer nonlinear, nonlinear, and methods for complementarity constraints to compute possible settings for the discrete decisions.
 The second phase employs a precise continuous nonlinear programming model of the gas network.
-Using this setup, we are able to compute high quality solutions to real-world industrial instances whose size is significantly larger than networks that have appeared in the literature previously.
+Using this setup, we are able to compute high quality solutions to real-world industrial instances that are significantly larger than networks that have appeared in the mathematical programming literature before.

-1 Introduction
+1. Introduction

 Natural gas is an energy resource of paramount importance for human society.
-In Europe it accounts for about 25% of the primary energy consumption and is distributed through a pipeline network with a total length of more than 100,000 km.
+In Europe it accounts for about 25% of the primary energy consumption and is distributed through a pipeline network with a total length of more than $100\,000\,\mathrm{km}$.
 The reliable and efficient operation of these pipeline networks is a permanent challenge asking for computer-based automated decision support.

 The European legislative framework for gas transportation has undergone significant changes in the recent past.
-By European-Union regulation [25], gas trading and transportation now have to be unbundled, i.e., performed by independent companies.
+By European-Union regulation [26], gas trading and transportation now have to be unbundled, i.e., performed by independent companies.
 Formerly, an integrated gas company, possibly owning the pipelines, storages, and consuming power stations could conclude long-term supplier contracts and then operate its network in a dedicated point-to-point fashion.
 Today, gas trading takes place at virtual, liberalized, and non-discriminatory markets, with consumers, suppliers, storage, and transportation handled by different independent players.
-The network itself is owned and operated by so-called gas transmission system operators (TSO), who on behalf of gas trading companies have to ensure the delivery of the traded gas from suppliers to consumers.
+The network itself is owned and operated by so-called gas transmission system operators